 Why Have A Skin Barrier?

-Let us go back many eons in time and imagine that first fish that first attempted to venture out onto land.
+Let us go back many eons in time and imagine that first fish as it attempted to venture out onto land.
 Bear in mind that most creatures and most cells are about 80% water.
-How could our fish retain its body water, as it left its wet world and were to live on land?
-How could it keep the water in its cells from evaporating away into the dry air?
+How could our fish retain its body water, as it left its wet surroundings to live on dry land?
+How could it keep the water in its cells from evaporating away into the dessicating air?
 This new world was a hostile one that threatened to turn our fish explorer from a plum into a prune?
 This newcomer to land needed some type of ‘permeability barrier'; it needed some form of waterproofing.
 Biologists call the outer protective covering of plants and animals, their ‘integument'; we call ours ‘skin’.
 In every species, whether plant or animal, the most critical function of the integument (including our skin) is to protect against loss of body water.
 Our skin barrier’s number one task is to hold our body water inside.

 But don’t take the bricks-and-mortar image too literally, because the mortar of the stratum corneum is not amorphous like cement or a pat of butter.
 The fats or lipids of the mortar have an orderly configuration.
 They are arranged into pairs of sheets, or ‘lamellar membranes’.
 And multiple layers of these membrane structures fill the spaces between the corneocytes.
 The cells are held tightly to one another by specialized protein bridges, the ‘corneodesmosomes’

 This in a nutshell is the skin’s barrier.
 This barrier accomplishes a whole set of critical defensive functions that extend beyond holding body water in and keeping microbes and foreign molecules out.
 For example, the stratum corneum also blocks the penetration of ultraviolet light, filtering much of it out before it even reaches deeper into the skin, where most of the pigment or ‘melanin granules’ reside.
-Melanin is in fact the second line of defense against the penetration of ultraviolet rays.
-The stratum corneum is the vanguard of that action.
+Melanin is in fact only the second line of defense against the penetration of ultraviolet rays.